 No underwriters were involved in the foregoing issuance of securities.
-The securities described above were issued in reliance upon the exemption from the registration requirements of the Securities Act, as set forth in Section 4(a)(2) under the Securities Act relative to transactions by an issuer not involving any public offering to the extent an requirements of the securities Act, as set forth in section 4(a)(2) under the securities Act relative to transactions by an issuer not involving any public offering, to the extent an exemption from such registration was required.
+The securities described above were issued in reliance upon the exemption from the registration requirements of the Securities Act, as set forth in Section 4(a)(2) under the Securities Act relative to transactions by an issuer not involving any public offering, to the extent an exemption from such registration was required.
 The recipient of securities in the transaction described above represented that it was an accredited investor and was acquiring the securities for its own account for investment purposes only, and not with a view to, or for sale in connection with, any distribution thereof and that they could bear the risks of the investment and could hold the securities for an indefinite period of time and appropriate legends were affixed to the instruments representing such securities issued in such transactions

-Purcnases or equity securities by the issuer and a mmatea purcnasers.
+Purchases of equity securities by the issuer and affiliated purchasers.